 If you were injured in a slip and fall incident on someone else’s property, you may be wondering what types of monetary compensation you might be entitled to recover.

 Your case is unique, and the slip and fall compensation amounts available will depend on the types and amounts of loss you incur.
-A Los Angeles slip and fall lawyer at Salamati Law will work hard to demonstrate that your losses go well beyond medical bills and expenses, and include damages such as lost wages, the cost of occupational and rehabilitative therapy, and pain and suffering.
+A slip and fall lawyer in Los Angeles from Salamati Law will work hard to demonstrate that your losses go well beyond medical bills and expenses, and include damages such as lost wages, the cost of occupational and rehabilitative therapy, and pain and suffering.

 Many slip and fall lawsuits are settled before trial with the settlement amount kept confidential, which makes it difficult to come up with a number for the “average slip and fall compensation.”

 Your case, however, is not “average”; after a slip and fall accident, an at-fault party will be liable for the injuries and financial losses that you have personally experienced.
 Damages that you may be eligible to recover can include:

 - Medical costs and expenses to treat injuries, which can easily run to $50,000 or more

 - Rehabilitation fees for physical and other therapy to treat injuries

 - Lost wages and reduced job opportunities that are the result of a slip and fall injury